Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareEngineeringProject/Chapter-24-Research-and-planning/Section-03-WAgile-hybrid-approach/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [24.2 Agile approach](../Section-02-Agile-approach/index.md).

 WAgile methodology combines the structured governance of waterfall with the adaptive flexibility of agile development.
 This hybrid approach addresses real-world project constraints where organisations need both predictable milestones and the ability to respond to changing requirements.
 Understanding WAgile helps software engineers work effectively in environments that require formal approvals while maintaining development agility.